snyk-labs/pysnyk/README.md

 ### Testing for vulnerabilties

-The API also exposes meythods to discover vulnerability information about individual packages.
+The API also exposes methods to discover vulnerability information about individual packages.
 These methods are found on the Organization object.

 * `test_maven(<package_group_id>, <package_artifact_id>, <version>)` - returns an IssueSet containing vulnerability information for a Maven artifact
 * `test_rubygem(<name>, <version>)` - returns an IssueSet containing vulnerability information for a Ruby Gem